How To Confidently Pray For Your Kids No Matter Their Age

 Pin This For Later!

-If you are wanting to pray consistently for your kids, it’s important to know what specifically to pray for.
+If you are wanting to pray for your kids, it’s important to know what specifically to include in your prayers.

 In Scripture, Jesus says, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: Love your neighbor as yourself.”
 (Matthew 22:37-39)